Working in Peru?

 Most expats who plan on working in Peru end up in a foreign company.
 As Peruvian companies give precedence to Peruvian workers, an expat may have a more difficult time.
 As a rule of thumb, always look for work before moving to a foreign country.
 This will greatly facilitate your move in general and your visa application in particular.

 However, if you would like to work in a Peruvian company, there are several guidelines to follow.
 You will need to send your work contract (signed and sealed!) to the Peruvian Ministry of Labor.
 In most cases, your future employer will take care of this.

-Working contracts must meet the following conditions: Foreigners may not be employed for a period of more than three years (you can renew your contract later); the total wages of foreign workers may not exceed 30% of total wages the employer pays out, and there may only be a maximum of 20% of foreigners working in a Peruvian company.
+Working contracts must meet the following conditions: foreigners may not be employed for a period of more than three years (you can renew your contract later); the total wages of foreign workers may not exceed 30% of the total wages the employer pays out, and foreigners may only make up 20% of the employees of a Peruvian company.